NASA space-flown Gemini and Apollo medallions: Space-flown numismatic items

 Numismatic souvenirs have accompanied astronauts on nearly every early spaceflight.
 Mercury astronauts carried small light-weight mementos on their missions, often in the form of US coins or banknotes.
 On the first sub-orbital flight (Mercury-Redstone 3), Alan Shepard carried with him four one-dollar silver certificates which were subsequently signed by him, other Mercury astronauts, and support staff becoming short snorters.
+A number of Mercury dimes were flown aboard Mercury-Redstone 4 in 1961, being recovered with the capsule from the Atlantic Ocean in 1999.
 John Glenn, piloting the first crewed U.S. orbital spaceflight Mercury-Atlas 6 also carried several one-dollar silver certificates.

 Space-flown numismatic items are also known for early Gemini missions.
 On the first crewed Gemini flight (Gemini 3), Grissom and Young brought 50 two-dollar bills.
 Young also made history for smuggling "contraband" on board the flight, in the form of a corned-beef sandwich.

+Other currencies have been taken to space as well; in 2014, Chris Hadfield made history with the first unveiling of a new currency design in space when he revealed the new design for the Canadian five-dollar note aboard the International Space Station.

 Gemini mission space-flown Fliteline medallions

 Beginning with the first crewed Gemini mission in March 1965, commemorative medallions were prepared for the astronauts at their request.
 It is unclear who prepared these early medallions, only that each individual box containing a medallion bore the word "Fliteline".
 It is unknown how many gold and silver colored medallions were prepared for each mission, and how many were space-flown versus unflown.
 Fliteline medallions were prepared for each of the crewed Gemini flights, as well as the ill-fated Apollo 1 mission.